 Nude beaches and Hitchhikers

 The best days are those that come with unexpected adventure.
-What was meant to be just a drive to another destination turned into a day of new friendship and discoveries.
+What was meant to be just a drive to another destination turned into a day of new friendship and discovery.
 At the very last minute, instead of heading to the bus station I took a ride from a fellow traveler.
 He figured the company would be nice and I figured I’d rather not take a bus.
 So off we went.

 The fairly small island of Crete still takes patience to cross with its winding high roads and quick-climbing mountains to pass.
 The reward is heavenly, unobstructed views of open land dotted with small villages from the tops of soaring mountains.